 “Safety from external danger is the most powerful director of national conduct.”

--Alexander Hamilton, Federalist 8.
+-Alexander Hamilton, Federalist 8

 Stuxnet changed the conversation around US national security law because it demonstrated that the lines between the kinetic and the non-kinetic world are no longer distinct.
 It brought criminal computer law into the dimension of national security by dragging the stakes of computer crime into a context of kinetic violence.